The histogram is your best friend.

 For example, looking at the histogram image above shows these boundaries.
 Too much to the left is too underexposed. too far to the right is overexposed. try to stay off the left wall and the right wall.

 I use Adobe Lightroom for editing, It’s only $10.59 a month to use, I think that’s well worth it and it is the standard.

-I won’t take a photo without seeing my histogram on the camera viewer. before and after I take the photo, always check it after you take it too.
+I won’t take a photo without seeing my histogram on the camera viewer. before and after I take the photo, always check it after you take it.

 I always use the live view feature so I know what I’m getting in real time, this way I’m not always looking down and hitting the preview button to see if the test shot is good, that takes extra time, and if you’re trying to make money taking photos, your wasting precious time.